-Missing angler's fishing rod found
+Divers to join search for missing angler

-Search teams have found a fishing rod and hat belonging to an 80-year-old man from Hertfordshire who is missing in the Highlands.
+Police divers are to join the search for an 80-year-old man from Hertfordshire who is missing in the Highlands.

 Ian McMullen failed to return from a trip to fish the River Oykel, near Lairg, in Sutherland, on Thursday.